-Any student who fails to provide advance notice or does not show up for an interview will be suspended from the campus recruiting program until they schedule a time to speak with Rochelle Caruso, the Senior Associate Director of Employer Relations.
+Any student who fails to provide advance notice or does not show up or login for an interview will be suspended from the campus recruiting program until they schedule a time to speak with Rochelle Caruso, the Senior Associate Director of Employer Relations.
 Students also must send a letter of apology to the employer and provide a copy of the letter to the Becker Career Center.

 Employers are expected to allow students to participate in the full term of recruitment activities.

 If employers make offers at the end of the summer to interns returning to Union for senior year, it is recommended that students are given until November 1 to make a decision.
 We recommend that employers who make offers during fall recruitment allow students until December 1 to make a decision.

 For offers made on or after December 1, we recommend that candidates be given a minimum of 30 days to make a decision.

 It is recommended that employers who make offers for internship positions give student candidates a minimum of 30 days to make a decision.

 Once an employment offer has been accepted (internship or post-graduate), students are no longer eligible to apply or interview for any positions.
 Students must withdraw all outstanding applications and cancel any scheduled interviews.
 Any student who reneges on the acceptance of an offer obtained through the campus recruiting program, which includes alumni and employer contacts, will be immediately suspended from all recruitment activities provided by the Becker Career Center for the remainder of the recruiting term.
 Students must meet with a member of the Becker Career Center Employer Relations team to be considered for reinstatement and access to the recruiting program.